alexandrebertot/alexandrebertot/README.md

 **Computer Vision Research Intern** — Center for Visual Computing, CentraleSupélec · Sep 2025 – Feb 2026
-- Developed a multimodal deep learning model predicting survival time for liver cancer patients from histopathology and CT scan regions.
+- Developed a multimodal deep learning model to predict survival time for liver cancer patients from histopathology slides and CT scans, in collaboration with hospitals in Île-de-France.
+- Extracted and encoded histopathology patches with pretrained encoders, applying attention-based Multiple Instance Learning (MIL) and aggregating per-patch *predictions* — rather than features — via the MIL attention weights.
+- Combined histology and CT modalities via a weighted average of predictions rather than feature concatenation, to avoid the larger CT feature vector dominating the fused representation given the limited cohort size (70 patients);
-- Implemented and evaluated the pipeline in PyTorch on a cohort of 70 patients, achieving an average absolute error of 2.5 months.
+  achieved an average absolute error of 2.5 months on patients with survival ≤ 12 months.

 ## 🛠 Selected Projects